evolite/StashSeer/README.md

 4. Visit StashDB.org → Click any scene
 5. Click **Settings** button → Configure:
    - Whisparr URL + API key
-   - Whisparr Root Folder Path
+   - Whisparr Root Folder(s) - Select one or more root folders (if multiple, you'll be prompted to choose when adding scenes)
    - Stash URL + API key
    - Cloudflare Zero Trust credentials (if using):
      - CF-Access-Client-Id